Inner Child & Relational Patterns Therapy for Women in Michigan

 • What if they leave?

-When tension or conflict does arise, the reaction inside can feel intense.
-Shame, dread, or the sense that you’ve done something wrong can show up quickly.
-You might shut down, over-explain yourself, or try to fix the situation as fast as possible just to restore peace.
+When tension or conflict comes up, your reaction can feel intense.
+Shame, dread, or the sense that you’ve done something wrong can take over, and you shut down, over-explain yourself, or try to fix things as quickly as possible just to restore the peace.

-Part of you knows the reaction feels bigger than the moment itself, and that can be confusing because when you think about your childhood, you might tell yourself that it “wasn’t that bad.”
-You were provided for -uou had a home, food, and the things you needed physically, but emotional needs are different.
+Part of you knows the reaction feels bigger than the moment itself, which can be confusing, especially if your childhood didn’t seem obviously “bad.”
+You had what you needed physically, but emotional needs are different.

-Many clients I work with grew up in environments where emotions weren’t fully welcomed or understood.
-Crying might have been called dramatic.
-Feelings were dismissed or minimized.
-Setting boundaries could lead to shame, conflict, or emotional withdrawal.
-Over time, your nervous system learned something important: It was safer to keep the peace than to express yourself.
+Many clients I work with grew up in environments where emotions weren’t fully welcomed or understood, and over time your nervous system learned something important: it’s safer to keep the peace than to express yourself.

-So you became highly attuned to other people’s moods, reactions, and needs, often at the expense of your own.
-Now as an adult, those same patterns can show up in relationships in ways that feel frustrating or confusing.
+Now those same patterns can show up in your relationships in ways that feel frustrating or confusing.

 • choosing emotionally unavailable partners